 This is an easy and useful recipe to make carrots into something that you can serve as part of a fancy menu or just have on hand for quick meals and snacks.
 They require very little effort, but a lot of cooking time.

 I recently made these confit carrots for the Garden of Alchemy Dinner as part of a 5 course menu for 12 guests.
 Each of the first four courses represented an elemental theme.
 These carrots played the role of tree stumps in the edible forest floor for the Earth course.
 They were served with a kasha and porcini salad (rocky soil), horseradish beets (buried geodes), sprigs of tarragon (new growth), parsley oil (moss), pickled mushrooms and ground walnuts and spices (fine soil).
-I’ll tell you more about that whole menu and event soon!
+For the the complete menu and photos of that event visit this post.

 I ate the leftovers confit carrots with soft, tart goat cheese on gluten-free sourdough bread, but I failed to take photos.
 They just want to be paired with something a bit tart, like pickles or goat cheese, and something starchy to catch the oil, like kasha or bread.
 They would also be good with an arugula salad and a squeeze of lemon and would make a nice side for roasted meat.
 I meant to post the recipe in advance of Thanksgiving, but I did not have time until today.
 We are laying low for Thanksgiving this year to spend time with our ailing cat, Arrow, who really hates it when we have guests over.
 It was actually really nice to just have a calm day off.